SastraNababan/javascript-tutorial-id/1-js/05-data-types/06-iterable/article.md

 }
 ```

-There is an important separation of concerns in this code:
+Please note the core feature of iterables: separation of concerns.

 - The `range` itself does not have the `next()` method.
-- Instead, another object, a so-called "iterator" is created by the call to `range[Symbol.iterator]()`, and it handles the iteration.
+- Instead, another object, a so-called "iterator" is created by the call to `range[Symbol.iterator]()`, and its `next()` generates values for the iteration.

 So, the iterator object is separate from the object it iterates over.